How to be an entrepreneur

 Successful businesses don’t create problems to solve, they see what’s already there and step in to make it better.

-So, when you’re thinking about your idea, ask yourself: *Does this problem matter enough for people to pay for a solution? *If it does, you could have a startup idea on your hands.
+When you’re thinking about your problem, always remember to ask the question: Does this problem matter enough for people to pay for a solution?
+If it does, you could have a startup idea on your hands.

 2. Start small and build bigger